How to design nondestructive cancel buttons - LogRocket Blog

-We must be able to design high-frustration user flows in a way that enables users to navigate them as easily as possible, especially since users today are more anxious and impatient than ever before.
+Cancel buttons might seem simple, but they play a key role in some of the most stressful moments of your customers’ journey.
+As your users interact with your product, they need an easy way to stop a process, discard changes, delete content, or back out of an action entirely, so that they don’t become frustrated or lose trust in you.
+And since today’s users are more anxious and impatient than ever, the importance of cancel buttons has only grown.

-In this article we’ll take a look at cancel buttons, the sometimes destructive ramifications of interacting with them, and what we can do as UX designers to ensure that users have an easy time and remain in full control while canceling, deleting, clearing, returning to a previous state, and so on.
+To help you hone your craft, this article takes a look at cancel buttons, the sometimes destructive ramifications of interacting with them, and what you can do to ensure that users feel in control while canceling, deleting, clearing, returning to a previous state, and so on.

-Cancel buttons are those that are used to trigger cancel actions.
-For example, the cancellation of a subscription, the deletion of data, or the clearing of input.
-Naturally, these actions are destructive, so if they’re not designed well, users will report having had a negative experience.
-In most cases, these negative experiences are caused by accidental loss of data, which in the worst of cases can’t be undone.
+Cancel buttons enable users to trigger cancel actions (e.g., ending a subscription, deleting data, or clearing an input).
+Naturally, these actions are destructive, so if they’re not designed well, users might report having a negative experience.
+In most cases, these negative experiences are caused by the accidental loss of data, which in the worst of cases can’t be undone.

-As you can imagine, these negative experiences can be so bad that they not only hurt business objectives but cause users to rage quit instantly.
-If there was ever a way to make users feel outrageously angry, completely wasting their time by “letting” them cancel/delete all of their data would be the way to do it.
+As you can imagine, these negative experiences can be so bad that they not only hurt business objectives but cause users to rage quit.
+If there was ever a way to make users feel angry, completely wasting their time by “letting” them cancel/delete all of their data would be the way to do it.

-Let’s see what we can do to make sure that doesn’t happen.
+It might seem like cancel and close buttons do the same thing, however, they have some key differences.

-N.B., cancel buttons shouldn’t be confused with close buttons.
-Closed buttons hide things (e.g. they dismiss modals, toggle tabs, and so on), whereas cancel buttons delete things (i.e. data, input, etc.).
-Things that have been hidden can usually be retrieved pretty easily, whereas things that have been canceled, deleted, or cleared might be gone forever.
+Closed buttons hide things (e.g., they dismiss modals, toggle tabs, and so on), whereas cancel buttons delete things (e.g.,. data, input, etc.).
+Because of this, cancel buttons have severe consequences such as loss of function or data, unlike close buttons that just dismiss modals, popovers, banners, snackbars, and so on.

+As a rule of thumb, close buttons are for hiding something and cancel buttons are for permanently getting rid of something.

+When you start designing your cancel button, consider the following key factors:

-First, we need to clarify: cancel button or cancel link?
+First off, you need to clarify: Do you want a cancel button or cancel link?

-Users expect buttons to perform an action (i.e., cancel) and links to navigate them to a new page or screen (i.e., where they can cancel from there), so the correct choice is whichever one indicates your chosen approach, thus meeting user expectations.
+Users expect buttons to perform an action (cancel) and links to navigate them to a new page or screen (where they can cancel from), so choose the one that you think best aligns with your users’ expectations.

-The worst possible outcome is that users click on a cancel link thinking that their decision isn’t set in stone only to find that it’s actually a destructive, finalized action.
+You don’t want users to click on a cancel link thinking that their decision isn’t set in stone only to find that it’s actually a destructive, finalized action.

-As for why you’d want or wouldn’t want to take users to another page/screen to cancel, well, we’ll dive into that a bit later.

 Great buttons are:

-Note: Editor’s note: This blog was updated 23 June 2025 by the author to expand on the original, explain the difference between cancel buttons and cancel links, and cover accessibility best-practices.